Let Us Customize the Perfect Luxury Tanzania Safari

 Ruaha National Park

-Ruaha is Tanzania’s second largest park.
-It provides visitors with a real bush experience as visitor numbers and accommodations are scarce.
-The Ruaha River attracts giant crocodiles and hippos, elephants, greater kudu as well as the lesser kudu, roan and sable antelope, and many other species.
+Ruaha is Tanzania’s largest national park and East Africa’s largest protected area.
+It provides visitors with a wild and remote bush experience as visitor numbers are low and accommodations are limited.
+The Ruaha River attracts giant crocodiles, hippos, elephants, greater and lesser kudu, the elusive roan and sable antelope and many other species.
+Lions and leopards are reliably seen by visitors.
 Ruaha is at its best from June to November when conditions are hot and dry.
+Game drives, bush walks and fly camping are all options in the park.

-With a history full of conquerors, slavers, and spice traders, Zanzibar is a place to get a taste of the exotic.
-Stone Town’s, narrow, winding streets and fabled doors and are sure to hold your interest.
-On a spice tour, you’ll see how cloves and other spices are grown.
-And the island’s white-sand beaches and crystal-clear ocean provide the perfect opportunity to swim, scuba dive, snorkel and relax.
+With a history full of conquerors, slavers and spice traders, Zanzibar is a place to get a taste of the exotic.
+Stone Town’s narrow, winding streets and elaborately carved, century-old doors are sure to hold your interest, as are its old houses, palaces, mosques and bazaars.
+On a spice tour, you’ll see how cloves and other delicious spices are grown.
+And the island’s white sand beaches and crystal-clear ocean provide the perfect opportunity to swim, scuba dive, fish, snorkel and relax.
+Those seeking more excitement will find entertainment, nightlife and good shopping among Stone Town’s streets, while those willing to venture further afar can take in more of the island’s historic sights.
+Lovely beaches abound around its shores – talk with one of our Journey Specialist about your ideal beach retreat and we’ll find just the right spot for you.
+Zanzibar is the perfect place to wind down after an East African safari.

-Lesser known than its sister island, Pemba has the incredible beaches and water of Zanzibar without the development.
+Lesser known than its sister island, Pemba has the incredible beaches and water of Zanzibar without the development and with far fewer visitors.
 Come here to relax, snorkel, dive and enjoy the unique local culture.
+The inhabitants of Pemba have worked hard to restore and preserve areas of their coral reefs making for excellent diving, and interesting terrestrial species can occasionally be spotted, including endemic flying foxes.
+Take a ride on a traditional dhow, using the wind’s power to whiz you over the Indian Ocean waves, stroll the miles of uncrowded beaches and indulge in freshly caught seafood.
 Pemba is not for those looking for a high level of infrastructure, development or services.
+It is a true ‘get away from it all’ destination.